adamdubicki/typeorm-entity-factory/README.md

  */
 ```

+## Examples

+See the examples directory for integrations.
+Currently there are example projects for:
+* NestJS

 ## Local development

 This repository uses docker-compose for it's local development.
 Please refer to the [docker documentation](https://docs.docker.com/install/]) for installing docker onto your machine.